Blendify/blender-manual/trunk/blender_docs/manual/interface/grease_pencil/convert_to_geometry.rst

 Link Strokes
-   Will create a single spline, i.e. curve element. (enabled by default) from all strokes in active grease pencil layer.
+   Will create a single spline, i.e. curve element. (enabled by default) from all strokes in active Grease pencil layer.
 This is especially useful if you want to use the curve as a path.
    All the strokes are linked in the curve by "zero weights/radii" sections.